Thunderstorm advisory raised over parts of Luzon

 (Eagle News)–A thunderstorm advisory has been raised over parts of Luzon.

-Moderate to occasionally heavy rainshowers with lightning and strong winds are experienced in Abra (Boliney, Bucloc, Daguioman, Licuan-Baay and Tubo), portion of Apayao (Conner, Flora, Kabugao and Pudtol), Cagayan (Baggao), Ilocos Norte (Piddig), Isabela (IlaganCity and San Pablo), and portions of Kalinga (Lubuagan, Rizal and Tabuk).
+Moderate to heavy rainshowers with lightning and strong winds are also being experienced over Masbate (Aroroy, Mandaon, Milagros), and Sorsogon (Magallanes).

-In San Mariano, Isabela, PAGASA said light to moderate to at times heavy rainshowers with lightning and strong winds due to thunderstorms are also being experienced.

 “All are advised to take precautionary measures against the impacts associated with these hazards which include flash floods and landslides,” PAGASA said.